callb4ck/bool_vec/README.md

 assert_eq!(format!("{bv:b}"), "[11011111, 10000000]")
 ```

-It's ok if you don't understand this le latter, it's mostly for debug purposes and you don't need to concern with it.
+It's ok if you don't understand the latter, it's mostly for debug purposes and you don't need to concern with it.

 ### Other
 Other methods you might already know from `Vec` are implemented, such as: